DistributedSystemsGroup/zoe/docs/zapps/zapp_packaging.rst

 A number of volumes will be mounted on all containers:

-* User workspace, same for all containers of a certain user
+* User workspace, same for all containers of a certain user, mounted at /workspace
-* Logs, different for each container
+* Logs, different for each container, mounted at /logs

 A Zoe script will be the entrypoint for all ZApp containers.
 If a command is specified for a container, it must be a user-specified script that will be run by the Zoe script.